 If you’re reading these lines you’re probably looking to ramp-up your team’s monday.com presence (or not, you curiosity is welcomed!).
 You’ve encountered one of our ads, signed-up for our trial account and saw some untapped productivity potential for your amazing team!
-Boards built, groups thought-up and pulses customized perfectly but activity is still too slow, what now?
+Boards built, groups thought-up and items customized perfectly but activity is still too slow, what now?

 We’ve compiled some unorthodox tips for getting your team going - once they’re there, we’re confident the platform will do the rest :) We think it’s safe to mention that for most cases teams gain traction with project management tools through employees, team leaders and department heads determined to work better together.
 Here’s where monday.com comes in; our platform makes it easy for every individual on your team to collaborate and communicate... with the right nudge.